 The road is clear and a single route connects to the monastery.
 Because of this, there is less chance of getting lost, but yes you may get lost in yourself.
 The spaces within the high rocks of mountains at the roadside hold ancient scriptures in the Tibetan language.
 Whether it is thousands of years old or created by any monk living there is unknown.
 After a long walk when you will reach the monastery, the sight would relieve you from all tiredness.
 The hills are home to local people and the hills too come alive with them.

 There is a small homestay for the guests before the three stupas that is a mark of the boundary.
 The guests are given warm welcome by the monks.
 You have to follow their lifestyle if you wish to stay there.
 However, it would be a different experience to spend one day with them.
 The lunch provided by them is mostly boiled and healthy.
 They seemed to live a life detached from the world in a boundary of peace where the soul is rejuvenated.

-A wide range of festivals are celebrated here such as:
+A wide range of festivals is celebrated here such as:

-The phugtal monetary has got a school for meditation, spiritual realization and religious learning, library, prayer halls etc. The colourful architecture is something that would leave you spellbound.
-The temple, sacred spring and the original cave are the things to see there.
+The phugtal monetary has got a school for meditation, spiritual realization, and religious learning, a library, prayer halls etc. The colorful architecture is something that would leave you spellbound.
+The temple, sacred spring, and the original cave are the things to see there.
 Various points of attraction surround the monastery that will make you speechless.
 The most interesting thing about the phugtal monastery is that there is a hollow rock in the cave and the water within it never spills out regardless of water drawn from it.
-And moreover it is believed that this water in the cave over the monastery possess healing power.
+And moreover, it is believed that this water in the cave over the monastery possess healing power.

 The journey to the mysterious beauty of Phugtal is hard but the experience is worth the tough journey.
-The hardcore tourists must visit this out-of-the-world place in order to have a unique realization of lives and society on earth that is far away and hidden.
+Hardcore tourists must visit this out-of-the-world place in order to have a unique realization of lives and society on earth that is far away and hidden.